-Before you appeal to the Tribunal about an Armed Forces Compensation Scheme decision, you should write to Veterans UK at Norcross, Thornton Cleveleys, Lancashire, FY5 3WP; or email veterans-uk@mod.gov.uk and ask them to reconsider their decision if they have not already done so.
-Explain why you think their decision is wrong and provide any information or evidence not included in your original claim.
+Before you appeal to the Tribunal, you should write to Veterans UK at Norcross, Thornton Cleveleys, Lancashire, FY5 3WP; or email veterans-uk@mod.gov.uk and ask them to review/reconsider their decision.
+Explain why you think the decision is wrong and give any information or evidence not included in your original claim.
+If you have made separate claims for injuries and conditions, and have received separate decisions, then you have to identify which decision(s) you are appealing; if you are appealing against all of the decisions you must make that clear.
+Where appropriate Veterans UK will look at your case again and write to you with their decision.